Homer Glen Emergency Dentistry

 Dental Emergency FAQs

 When attempting to find an emergency dentist who can administer immediate care, you want someone eager and willing to help.
-Fortunately, you will find that with Dr. Alan R. DeAngelo and his team at their Homer Glen dental office.
-Offering same-day emergency care, they will treat your damaged tooth, soft tissue injury, or broken restoration and get you back to enjoying life.
+Fortunately, you will find that with our team at DeAngelo Dental of Homer Glen.
+Offering same-day emergency care, we will treat your damaged tooth, soft tissue injury, or broken restoration and get you back to enjoying life.
 But what should you do in the meantime until your appointment?
 How can you minimize pain while at home?
 These are just a few of the many questions people often ask when dealing with a dental emergency.
 To provide clear, transparent information, Dr. DeAngelo has compiled the answers for you to review.
 Should you have any additional inquiries, we invite you to contact our office.

 How can I best manage the pain I’m experiencing?